kubernetes/website/content/en/blog/_posts/2019-01-14-apiserver-dry-run-and-kubectl-diff.md

 ### How to use it

-You can trigger the feature from kubectl by using `kubectl apply --dry-run=server`, which will decorate the request with the dryRun flag and return the object as it would have been applied, or an error if it would have failed.
+You can trigger the feature from kubectl by using `kubectl apply --server-dry-run`, which will decorate the request with the dryRun flag and return the object as it would have been applied, or an error if it would have failed.